 It takes our Instant Pot about 20 minutes to build up pressure for this dish.
 That was included in the total time for the recipe.

 Your pasta dish may be a little runny at first, kind of like a thick soup.
-It will thicken as it rests for a few minutes.
+It will thicken to a perfect pasta dish as it rests after adding the sour cream and cheese.

 Instant Pot Philly Cheesesteak Pasta

 - 1 lb ground beef lean

 - 1/2 green pepper chopped

 - 1/2 tsp paprika ground

 - 1/4 tsp red pepper flakes